interacto/angular-session/experiment.md

 This is a mainstream optimisation that implement in many coding or text processing tools to limit the number of editing actions.

 **Question 1** Implement this feature without considering undo/redo.
-Commit your code to keep the changes in this history with the message `2 q1` (do not forget to add new files to git, if you created new files).
+Commit locally your code to keep the changes in this history with the message `2 q1` (do not forget to add new files to git, if you created new files).

 <br/>